valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

     The options `--use-ethereum`, `--use-goerli`, `--use-custom-chain` and `--use-local` are mutually exclusive.

-`--skip-hash-check`
+`-t, --timeout FLOAT`
+: Timeout for verifying emitted events

+`-s, --skip-hash-check`
-: Skip hash check when verifying dependencies on chain.
+: Skip hash check when verifying dependencies on chain

+`-l, --latest-dependencies`
+: Use latest on-chain dependencies if there are multiple dependencies with same package ID

 ## `autonomy mint protocol` / `contract` / `connection` / `skill`